chicobaptista/portfolio/README.md

 # Portfolio
 Vue implementation of a personal portfolio page.
-It will showcase frontend skills as well, for building the portfolio itself, as well as the individual projects featured.
+It will showcase frontend skills for building the portfolio itself, as well as the individual projects featured.

 ## Project setup
 ```